-According to a SonicWall Cyber Threat Report, the world has seen a whopping 62% increase in ransomware attacks since 2019.
-The Accellion Supply Chain Attack, and Colonial Pipeline’s DarkSide Intrusion that resulted in millions of dollars in losses and damages, are just two of the most infamous attacks of their kind that 2021 witnessed.
+According to a SonicWall Cyber Threat Report, the world has seen a whopping 62% increase in ransomware attacks.
+The Accellion Supply Chain Attack, and Colonial Pipeline’s DarkSide Intrusion that resulted in millions of dollars in losses and damages, are just two of the most infamous attacks of their kind.

 It's imperative that businesses treat cyber security as a priority, given their ever-increasing dependence on technology.

 Put simply, a cyber security threat refers to any possibility of a malicious attempt to steal data or cause damage/disruption to computer systems, networks, or assets, mostly via unauthorized access.
 Cyber threats can range from ransomware and viruses, phishing, insider threats to data theft, and they have the power to halt operations and even shut down organizations.
 Understanding how to protect your systems and having effective backup/remediation plans are the best ways to mitigate cyber threats and minimize the damages should you (or your company) ever be victims of cyberattacks.

 Here are a few best practices when it comes to protecting your crucial systems, software, and precious data.

 It is vital that businesses keep all of their assets as up-to-date as possible, at least from a software/applications standpoint, if not in terms of hardware.
 Most software updates pertain to security patches.

 The Equifax data breach is a relevant example of how regular system updates could have avoided cyber adversity.

 Had Equifax—as one of the three largest consumer credit reporting agencies— stayed vigilant and updated their systems, hordes of personal information about hundreds of millions of people across the US, UK and Canada wouldn't have leaked.